TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 All Composer-based installations benefit from this functionality, as data that was previously stored and hard-coded within :file:`typo3temp/var/` is now stored within the **project root** folder :file:`var/`.

-For non-composer installations (Classic Mode), it is possible to set the environment variable to a folder, usually one level upwards than the regular **webroot**.
+For non-Composer installations (Classic Mode), it is possible to set the environment variable to a folder, usually one level upwards than the regular **webroot**.
 This increases security for any TYPO3 installation as files are not publicly accessible (for example via web browser) anymore.